jrheisler/cmKanban/TASKS.md

-Move the column heading outside the column, and attach them above each column
+The top task in each column is under the heading.
+Separate them